robert-mccarthy-ca/modern-druid/README.md

 2. A top employee is promoted to manage the new "Spoke" farm.
 3. The Hub provides initial equipment sharing, training, and seedballs, drastically reducing the Spoke's startup costs.
 4. Once the Spoke is profitable, it operates independently under the same constitutional model and begins its own replication cycle and the parent farm starts saving up to start another new farm until there's no more land or people to expand with.
 5.  **Land Lifecycle:** Each plot of land is managed for a 20-year project period.
-After this, the land and its improved fertility are transferred to the employees who worked it, prorated based on their tenure and earnings.
+After this, the land and its improved fertility are transferred (given or sold at original cost) to the employees who worked it, prorated based on their tenure and earnings.
+So managing the project wouldn't automatically earn you a farm, accumulated wages earned on the project would.
 The company then focuses its **Local Development Fund** on new land.
 If no land is available, the local franchise completes its lifecycle and concludes, leaving behind a legacy of prosperity and restored land.

 **At the Global Level (Modern Druid Central):**
 1. The **MDC Royalty (10%)** from all profitable farms worldwide is pooled.